-To access the FPL data bank, which contains a large number of Pali-language and Burmese-language books as well as a list of FPL publications, go to http://fpl.tusita.org.
+Visitors can now access the FPL data bank online which contains a large number of Pali-language and Burmese-language books as well as a list of FPL publications.

 In addition to his work as founder and curator of FPL, and his position as an advisor to Khyentse Foundation, Professor Skilling is an author and lecturer.
-His new book, How Theravada Is Theravada?: Exploring Buddhist Identities, with coauthors Jason A. Carbine, Claudio Cicuzza, and Santi Pakdeeham, is available for preorder from Amazon.com.
-It will be released on October 1, 2012.
+His new book, How Theravada Is Theravada?: Exploring Buddhist Identities, with coauthors Jason A. Carbine, Claudio Cicuzza, and Santi Pakdeeham, is available at Amazon.com.

 Professor Skilling recently visited Prague to attend a conference in memory of his father, Professor H. G. Skilling, who dedicated his career as scholar to the study of Czech and Slovak political science and history, and as an activist to human rights and democracy in the then Czechoslovakia and Soviet bloc.